mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 - Use the built-in Python operator (`py_transforms` module) to perform data augmentation.
 - Users can define Python functions as needed to perform data augmentation.

-For details, see [Augmentation](https://www.mindspore.cn/doc/programming_guide/en/r1.0/augmentation.html).
 The performance varies according to the underlying implementation methods.

 | Module | Underlying API | Description |
 | :----: | :----: | :----: |